Log out?

 Our output:

-Now to save our file.
-Click the “save” button and save the file there as “sql.xml” then close the XML Editor.
+Now we need to save our file.
+Click the Save button and save the file as sql.xml then close the XML Editor by selecting OK.

 This will cause all selected rows to come back in a single eiConsole transaction.
 Unchecked, and by default, the Listener will produce a separate transaction for each row selected.